studiobutter/st-direct/README.md

 # Event Redirections

 > [!NOTE]
 > This is a duplicate repository of [event-redirects](https://github.com/studiobutter/event-redirects) for hosting to Vercel.
+This repository will not have any new updates or features and is on maintenance mode.
+> The project will soon be deprecate.
+If you wish to clone the project, please use this on as the base or fork the new project.
+New project will be created soon.

 This repo is use to redirect user to an app (if it's already installed) or a website.